ddecarle/eeb462-2024/Lab7_Phylogenomics3.md

 #### Summary Methods

-These types of approaches estimate the species tree from a set of gene trees that were previously estimated using other methods (*e.g.* RAxML or Mr. Bayes).
+These types of approaches estimate the species tree from gene trees that were previously estimated using other methods (*e.g.* RAxML or Mr. Bayes).

 - **Input:** Gene trees.
 Some methods will accept gene trees with polytomies, while others will only accept fully resolved gene trees.
 - **Advantages:**